 (+20) 101 777 4068 info@jakadatoursegypt.com

 Cairo is the capital of Egypt.
 It is considered the largest city in the Middle East and Africa.
-It is also known as “the city of a thousand minarets” because of the large number of mosques it has.
+It is also known as “the city of a thousand minarets” because of its large number of mosques.
 Cairo in Arabic is “Al-Qahirah” which means the victorious one.

 It has more than 20 million inhabitants.
 It is located in the north of Egypt, in the south of Delta, and on the bank of the Nile river.
 It occupies 528 km2.
 It is 120 km from the Suez Canal, 165 km from the south of the Mediterranean.